Python Turtle - Lesson 4

 What are functions?

-To understand this more clearly, we will start with my solution for lesson_3_ex_4.py.
+To see how this works, we will start with a solution for lesson_3_ex_4.py.

 Here is the flowchart for the solution: